sjabro/morpheus-powershell/README.md

 ## Contributions

-This is an early release of powershell Commandlets that map to the Morpheus API.
+This is an early release of Powershell Commandlets that map to the Morpheus API and third party contributions are most welcome.
 For More Information of the Morpheus API Visit [Morpheus Data](https://www.morpheusdata.com)